mjen0012/immunopeptidomics/src/sequencescan.md

     peptideSlot.appendChild(em);
     return;
   }
+  // Build percentile map for colouring
+  // - If an allele is selected, color by that allele's percentiles
-  // Build percentile map for colouring (min across alleles for this seq & length) let pctMap = new Map();
+  // - Otherwise, use the minimum percentile across alleles let pctMap = new Map();
   try {
     const rowsPred = (latestRowsMut.value && latestRowsMut.value.length)